School-of-Life-Project/Portal/README.md

 ## Installing

 > [!WARNING]
-> Portal is currently a work in progress, and is not yet ready for use by end users.
+> Portal is a work in progress.
+Please report any issues you find.

 App releases can be found on the [releases page](https://github.com/School-of-Life-Project/Portal-App/releases/).
 Platform-specific installation instructions are provided below.